 Instructions

-- Combine the kosher salt, lemon zest, grated garlic, and black pepper in a small mixing bowl.
-Set aside.2 tablespoons kosher salt, ½ tablespoon black pepper, Zest from 1 lemon, 2 cloves garlic
+- In a small bowl, combine the kosher salt, black pepper, lemon zest, and grated garlic.
+Save the lemon and a few garlic cloves to stuff the chicken with before roasting.2 tablespoons kosher salt, ½ tablespoon black pepper, Zest from 1 lemon, 2 cloves garlic

 - Prepare the chicken by removing any giblets and neck pieces that may be located inside the cavity.
 Pat the chicken dry inside and out and place it onto a roasting rack.
-If you don’t have a roasting rack, use a wire rack on a rimmed baking sheet or aluminum foil balls placed inside the bottom of an oven-safe pan.1 4 to 5 pound whole chicken
+If you don't have a roasting pan with a rack, you can use a baking sheet with a wire rack on it or create "foil balls" to lift the chicken off an oven-safe pan.1 4 to 5 pound whole chicken

 - Rub the lemon-garlic salt mixture all over the chicken, including inside the cavity.
 Place the chicken, uncovered, in the refrigerator to brine for 24-72 hours.
 Leaving it uncovered helps the skin dry out so it crisps up beautifully in the oven.

-- Preheat the oven to 350°F. Remove the chicken approximately 20 minutes before roasting.
-Stuff the cavity with a quartered lemon and crushed garlic cloves.
-Truss the chicken with kitchen twine.1 whole lemon, 4 cloves garlic
+- Preheat the oven to 375°F. Take the chicken out of the fridge about 20 minutes before you're ready to roast to bring it closer to room temperature.
+Put a quartered lemon and a couple of crushed garlic cloves inside the chicken.
+To keep everything neat, tie the chicken's legs together with butcher’s twine.1 whole lemon, 4 cloves garlic

-- Place the chicken in the preheated oven and roast for 1-½ to 2 hours or until a meat thermometer inserted into the thigh reads 165°F. Tent the chicken with foil and allow it to rest for 15-20 minutes before carving.
+- Place the chicken in the preheated oven and roast for 1 ½ to 2 hours or until a meat thermometer inserted into the thickest part of the thigh reads 165°F. Remove the chicken from the oven and tent it with foil.
+Let it rest for 15-20 minutes before carving to allow the juices to settle in the meat.

 Notes